spacetelescope/jdaviz/docs/dev/ui_description.rst

 The general user interface is a parallel design to the Qt desktop interface.
-It is meant to be the standard scaffolding supporting the implementation of the individual viewers, data management functions, and user plugins in much the same way that the Qt desktop version does.
+It is meant to be the standard scaffolding supporting the display of the individual viewers, and implementation of data management functions and user plugins in much the same way that the Qt desktop version does.

 The implementation leverages three primary packages:

-1. ``glue-jupyter``: handles the data and state management, including the plugin infrastructure that provides the registry of available viewers, analysis functions, etc.
+1. `glue-jupyter <https://github.com/glue-viz/glue-jupyter>`_: handles the data and state management, including the plugin infrastructure that provides the registry of available viewers, analysis functions, etc.
-2. ``ipyvuetify``: provides the ui widgets for composing the web-based front-end.
+2. `ipyvuetify <https://github.com/mariobuikhuizen/ipyvuetify>`_: provides the UI widgets for composing the web-based front-end.
-3. ``ipygoldenlayout``: an additional widget that supports tabbing and docking the displayed viewers.
+3. `ipygoldenlayout <https://github.com/nmearl/ipygoldenlayout>`_: an additional widget that supports tabbing and docking the displayed viewers.

 Widget design